 We regularly mount exhibitions in our gallery, located in the historic McKim Building the Boston Public Library in Copley Square.
 Exhibitions topics range from collections-centered shows on Boston bird’s eye views and women mapmakers to theme-centered shows on the American Revolution, Boston immigration, and public landscapes.
 All of our exhibitions feature scholarly research as well as activities for families, children, and educators.

-Enter the digital exhibition for Processing Place
+Enter the digital exhibition for Terrains of Independence

 Enter the digital exhibition for Becoming Boston